Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Learning@home

-The core idea is to use the existing properties of mixture-of-experts and distributed hash tables to work around the limitations of volunteer computing.
+Our main idea is to use the existing properties of mixture-of-experts and distributed hash tables to work around the limitations of volunteer computing.
 We begin with a method for distributed training of MoE layers, then extend it to provide fault tolerance and decentralized bookkeeping.